 ANNOUNCEMENT: Silk Road is BACK ONLINE NOW as Silk Road 3.1 and open for business.
 The team did a change and upgrade for a reason we can only assume for security.

-Throughout the four years of his case, the State is yet to accept the medical evidence claiming that Davis’ condition was too adverse to allow him to face trial in the U.S.
+In the course of the hearing, the state has not yet accepted the medical evidence claiming that the Asperger’s condition Davis suffers is too critical to excuse him to be tried in the U.S.